Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Repute- character, nature, standing, reputation, name.

-Requisite- required or necessary for a particular purpose, position, etc. Necessary quality, thing, etc.
+Requisite- required or necessary for a particular purpose, stipulation, demand, mandate, position, etc. Necessary quality, mandatory, thing, etc.

-Rife- widespread, rampant, abundant, innumerable, replete, copious, prolific.
+Rife- widespread, rampant, abundant, innumerable, pandemic, replete, copious, prolific, profuse, manifold.

-Sagacity- sapient, discretion, wisdom, foresight, intelligence, knowledge, prudence, age, fore-knowledge.
+Sagacity- sapient, discretion, wisdom, foresight, intelligence, knowledge, prudence, age, fore-knowledge, sagacious, circumspection.

 Sardonic- bitter, caustic, acrimonious, severe, harsh, austere.

-Scrupulous- fastidious, principled, conscientious, exact, painstaking, meticulous, cautious, careful, circumspect.
+Scrupulous- fastidious, tenacious, principled, conscientious, exact, painstaking, sedulous, systematic, methodical, assiduous, conscientious, meticulous, cautious, careful, circumspect.
 Having or showing a strict regard for what one considers right.
 Punctiliously or minutely careful, precise, or exact; a scrupulous performance.

 Semantics- the study or science of meaning in language(s).

-Senescence- the process of growing old and aging, senility, seniority.
+Senescence- the process of growing old and aging, senescent, senility, seniority, senile.

 Skepticism- the doctrine that absolute knowledge is impossible.

 Sophistry- a subtle, tricky, superficially plausible, but generally fallacious method of reasoning.
-A false argument; sophism, sophistication, obscurantism.
+A false argument; sophism, sophistication, obscurantism, feigning.
 A deliberately invalid argument displaying ingenuity in reasoning in the hope of deceiving someone.

-Solace- contentment, comfort, relief, rest, ease, peace, tranquility.
+Solace- contentment, comfort, relief, rest, ease, peace, tranquility, repose, serenity.

 Somatic- material, physical, coporeal, bodily.